Mr Lawrence Fisher (Chairman of Council 2024)

 Dr Gwyneth Hinds (Vice Chair of Council 2024)

 Gwyneth worked as an Associate Specialist in the Breast Unit at Belfast City Hospital until her early retirement in September 2017.
 She has a special interest in hereditary breast cancer and in the support of women who carry BRCA mutations.
 Gwyneth is particularly passionate in promoting lifestyle change as a means of reducing the risk of cancer and is currently developing a number of initiatives and activities in support of this.

 Valerie is the daughter of Sadie Strain, the Moneyreagh Group’s longest serving founding member.
 Valerie worked in the family business, “Strains of Comber”, for most of her life and is married to Dee Heron, a sheep farmer from Raffery who is also a member of the Moneyreagh Group.
 Both share a passion for local football.
-Valerie is treasurer for Killyleagh and a member of the IFA committee who organised the 2017 UEFA Women’s U19 Championship Finals.
+Valerie is treasurer for Killyleagh Football Club and Chairperson of Northern Ireland Womens Football Association.